Spotting Seals – an interview with Roderick Thorne

 NorthLink Ferries have been delighted to sponsor and show the Sanday Seal webcam on www.northlinkferries.co.uk during the winter months.
-However, bringing images of seal mothers and their pups from a remote beach in the Orkney island of Sanday would not be possible without the hard work and dedication of Sanday Ranger, Roderick Thorne.
+However, bringing images of seal mothers and their pups from a remote beach in the Orkney island of Sanday would not be possible without the hard work and dedication of Roderick Thorne and his son Tris Thorne.

-We were delighted when Roderick agreed to answer our questions about his work as the Sanday Ranger, the sealcam and about how to spot seals in Orkney!
+At the time of this interview, Roderick was the Sanday Ranger, and we were delighted when he agreed to answer our questions about his work, the sealcam and about how to spot seals in Orkney!

 Q. First of all, have you always been a resident of Sanday?
 If not, what drew you to the island?